alibaba/AliOS-Things/README.md

 [EN](#alios-things) | [中文](#alios-things概述)

-AliOS Things is Alibaba's IoT version of AliOS Family, it's announced in [The Computing Conference](https://yunqi.aliyun.com) 2017 Hangzhou by Alibaba Cloud, and open sourced in 2017/10/20.
+AliOS Things is Alibaba's IoT version of AliOS Family, it was announced in [The Computing Conference 2017](https://yunqi.aliyun.com) in Hangzhou by Alibaba Cloud, and open sourced in 20<sup>th</sup>, October, 2017 at github:https://github.com/alibaba/AliOS-Things.

-AliOS Things is designed for low power, resource constrained MCU, connectivity SoC, greatly suitable for IoT devices.
-AliOS Things is not just a RTOS, it contains full stack of software components and tools for building IoT devices.

-# Architecture Overview
+## Architecture Overview

-From architectural point of view, AliOS Things adapts Layered Architecture, and Component Architecture.
+From an architectural point of view, AliOS Things adapts Layered Architecture and Component Architecture.
 From bottom to top, AliOS Things includes:

 - BSP: Board Support Package mainly developed and maintained by SoC Vendor
 - HAL: Hardware Abstraction Layer, like WiFi, UART